verstaerker/write-unmaintainable-code/README.md

 Similar to Prettier, ESLint will also force you to follow certain standards or best practices.

-- Forces best practices and code format standards
+- Forces best practices and code style standards
 - Will run in Git hooks if you're not careful
 - Will also prevent CI pipelines from succeeding